RParedesPalacios/Layers/Tutorial/readme.md

 ### Networks - Layers - FO

-* FO has a mandatory parameter _{classification,regression}_ that define the cost error: cross-entropy or mse respectivelly
+* FO has a mandatory parameter _{classification,regression}_ that define the cost error: cross-entropy or mse respectively
 *  For regression, optionally, we can define an _autoencoder_

 ~~~c